Preventive medicine · Dogs and cats

 With age, the immune system may be less responsive.
 For senior pets, we do a case-by-case assessment: health status, lifestyle and exposure risk all guide our recommendation.
 There is no one-size-fits-all answer.

-The annual exam is the best investment in your pet's health.
-It is during this visit that we assess their vaccine needs, along with much more.
+The annual exam remains the best starting point: it is where we assess their vaccine needs, and much more.